 "We are very excited to be taking this important part of Vegas history and reinventing it for the next generation of Las Vegas visitors," said new owner David Siegel, who was hoisted up by a crane Tuesday to help as crews removed the letters "LVH" from the hotel's giant marquee.

 The property's new name will be Westgate Las Vegas Resort & Casino, which is about a block east of the Strip.
 About 200 of the nearly 3,000 rooms and suites will be converted to timeshare villas, while others will remain open to regular hotel guests.

-The famously large sports book will be upgraded with better televisions and seating but will retain its name and continue hosting events such as SuperContest, the premier sports handicapping competition.
+The famously large sports book, known as the SuperBook, will be upgraded with better televisions and seating but will retain its name and continue hosting events such as SuperContest, the premier sports handicapping competition.